matiasjacob25/mighty-fighty/README.md

 # 🖥️ MIPS Assembly Final Project

 This repository contains my **MIPS Assembly final project**.
-The project demonstrates my understanding of low-level programming concepts and MIPS assembly language.
+The project demonstrates my understanding of low-level programming concepts, MIPS assembly language and a little bit of game design :).

 **Video Demo:**
 You can watch a full walkthrough and demo of the project on my YouTube channel: